 Case in point: The mining industry, a long-neglected corner of the equity markets, suddenly looks a lot more attractive.
-With commodity prices skyrocketing, companies that produce basic materials such as iron ore, copper and nickel are back in favour given the crucial role they play in the global economy.
+With commodity prices skyrocketing, companies that produce basic materials such as iron ore, copper and nickel are back in favor given the crucial role they play in the global economy.

-As digitally focused, e-commerce and social media companies struggle in the market downturn so far this year, investors are refocusing on old-economy, hard-hat companies, which make up a larger portion of publicly traded markets outside the United States.
+As digitally focused, e-commerce and social media companies struggle in the market downturn so far this year, investors are refocusing on old-economy, hard hat companies, which make up a larger portion of publicly traded markets outside the United States.

 Some commodity prices could remain high for years due to chronic underinvestment in new mining projects and the extended length of time it takes to gain government approval.
 That dynamic remains largely unrecognized by the market.

 For some timely evidence, look at the market capitalization of the world’s five largest mining companies.
 Combined they barely exceed the value of Facebook parent Meta Platforms.

 Mining companies toil in obscurity despite key role in global economy